 Diamonds are unlike any other material on earth.
-Most gem stones can be polished with substances that are harder than themselves, however there is nothing harder than a diamond; hence diamonds must be polished with diamond dust.
-Diamond carbon atoms are tightly packed in a lattice like arrangement which means careful attention must be paid to determining the graining direction of the diamond, if a diamond is polished in the wrong direction, damage to the diamond will result.
+Most gemstones can be polished with substances that are harder than themselves, however, there is nothing harder than a diamond; hence diamonds must be polished with diamond dust.
+Diamond carbon atoms are tightly packed in a lattice-like an arrangement which means careful attention must be paid to determining the graining direction of the diamond, if a diamond is polished in the wrong direction, damage to the diamond will result.

 Is it Necessary to Spend More for an Excellent Polish Grade?

 The feature that most commonly affects the perfection of the diamond’s surface is microscopic polish lines, this blur the diamond’s surface.
 These surface grain lines occur because of variations in hardness or grain of the facets.
 If these lines are very pronounced they will be able to be seen with the naked eye.
 Most often you will need a jeweler’s loupe to be able to view these lines.
 If your diamond has anything upwards of a “Good Polish” grade you will not see any of these marks with the naked eye, however lower polish grades lower the luster of the diamond.

 - Excellent and Very Good Polish Grades are most desirable

 - Excellent Polish Grades can be found at reasonable prices relative to all other grades

 - Diamonds having superior cutting grades should take precedence over Excellent Polish Grades.

 - Always pay particular attention to entries under Keys To Symbols